Gus Kenworthy: Personal life

 In October 2015, Kenworthy publicly came out as gay in an interview with ESPN.
-He said in a later interview with Attitude magazine that he chose to come out on ESPN because "I wanted to do it in my words and once and for all–and hopefully help kids that are in the same position I was."
 Rolling Stone noted the "freestyle medalist is the first action-sports star to come out."
 He was in a relationship with Robin Macdonald, who was also involved in the ski industry, working in film and photography.
-The couple gained international media attention as a result of Macdonald texting him a photo of five stray dogs—four puppies and their mother—during their stay in Sochi, at the 2014 Winter Olympics.
-Macdonald stayed behind for more than a month to save the family of dogs, and others, while he fought to bring them home.
-Their adoption of these dogs helped bring further attention to the problematic rise of the stray dog population in Sochi, which grew significantly during the Olympics.
-The two eventually broke up after a five-year relationship.
+The couple gained international media attention for their involvement with the issue of stray dogs in Sochi at the 2014 Winter Olympics.

 From November 2015 to July 2019, Kenworthy was in a relationship with American theatre and film actor and reality television personality Matthew Wilkas.
 At the 2018 Winter Olympics, in Pyeongchang, South Korea, Wilkas kissed Kenworthy before his qualifying run in the men's slopestyle; the kiss was broadcast on live television and was lauded as being a significant moment for the visibility of LGBT athletes.
 In June 2017, Kenworthy received the HRC Visibility Award for his work in LGBT visibility in professional sports.

-In 2017, Kenworthy was a cast member on the MTV series The Challenge: Champs vs. Pros, which featured former competitors as well as professional athletes.
+Kenworthy said he did not believe that boycotting the 2022 Olympics in China would solve any international human rights situations, and while in China, he spoke out against "human rights atrocities".

+In 2022, it was revealed that Kenworthy had been dating Creative Artists Agency executive Adam Umhoefer for two years.

+Advocacy and charity activities

 In 2018, he was chosen by Fierté Montréal as one of the six grand marshals for the Pride Parade.
 He announced his participation in AIDS/LifeCycle in 2019, aiming to raise $1 million to fight HIV/AIDS.
 He joined approximately 2,000 other cyclists on a 7-day, 545-mile cycling trip from San Francisco to Los Angeles.
 He raised a total of $249,745.

-Kenworthy said he did not believe that boycotting the 2022 Olympics in China would solve any international human rights situations, and while in China, he spoke out against "human rights atrocities".